Saipa Quik

 Saipa Quik (سایپا کوییک) is a small family car built by the Iranian car manufacturer Saipa from 2017.
 It is the hatchback version of "Saina", a sedan also made by Saipa.

 Overview

 In English, "quick" means fast and agile.
 Also, Quik is a name of a tribe of Kurds in Iranian Kurdistan and there are some villages with this name in that region.

 Powertrain

 The car has an automatic CVT transmission, with a Euro 4 fuel system upgradeable to Euro 5.
 The engine is a 1.5 L I4 and its maximum power is 87 HP.

+Automatic Gearbox Version

+A version of Quik has an automatic transmission, which is why Quik has been able to claim the title of the cheapest automatic car in Iran.

 Saipa Atlas

 The Saipa Atlas is an improved version of the Quik, being launched in December 2022.